Managed vs Unmanaged Switches: What is the difference between a managed and unmanaged Network Switch?

 What are Managed Switches?

-Managed network switches facilitate communication between Ethernet devices while allowing administrators to configure, manage and monitor the network to provide a customized experience to users.
-These devices not only offer tools to monitor the network but also better control over how the network transmits information from one end to another.
+Managed network switches facilitate communication between Ethernet devices while allowing network administrators to configure, manage, and monitor the network to provide a customized experience to users.
+These devices offer tools to monitor the network and better control how the network transmits information from one end of a local network to another.

-Managed switches are like Virtual Private Servers, where you are in control of setting things up and stay responsible for configurations that result in any downtime.
-This type of switch can be administered using either a command-line interface, web interface or a Simple Network Management Protocol (SNMP).
+Managed switches are like Virtual Private Servers, where you control setting things up and stay responsible for configurations that result in downtime.
+This type of switch can be administered using a command-line interface, web interface, or Simple Network Management Protocol (SNMP).

 Managed Switches are available in two types – smart and fully managed.
-Smart switches are designed to be less expensive and come with limited configuration options, and hence, they are ideal for home and office use.
+Smart switches are designed to be less expensive and have limited configuration options.
+Hence, they are ideal for home and office use.

-Fully-managed switches, on the other hand, offer a wide range of tools and options to manage networks and are ideal for servers and enterprises.
-Managed switches are for high traffic loads, intense workloads, and applications that demand custom configurations.
+On the other hand, fully managed switches offer a wide range of tools and options to manage networks and are ideal for servers and enterprises.
+Managed switches are for high-traffic loads, intense workloads, and applications that demand custom configurations.

 What are Unmanaged Switches?